-(1) The Customs Region shall refuse or revoke registration if

-- a) the undertaking, board members or management are not considered creditworthy, - b) the undertaking has unpaid arrears with regard to taxes, excise or customs duties or is in breach of legislation governing excise duties, customs duties or value added tax, or - c) the nature of the undertaking's business activities has changed.
+- (1) The Customs Region shall refuse or revoke registration if - a) the undertaking, board members or management are not considered creditworthy, - b) the undertaking has unpaid arrears with regard to taxes, excise or customs duties or is in breach of legislation governing excise duties, customs duties or value added tax, or

-(2) The Customs Region may revoke registration if the conditions provided for in Section 5-3 are no longer fulfilled, or if the registered undertaking is no longer fulfilling the obligations provided for in these regulations or in the Tax Payment Regulations.

-(3) In the event of the revocation of registration for the handling of technical ethanol or the death of the holder, the owner or the estate shall ensure that the stock of these products is sold or transferred to a registered undertaking.
-Failing this, the products shall be confiscated or destroyed.

-0 Amended by the regulations of 12 December 2003 no. 1533 (coming into force on 1 January 2004), of 19 December 2003 no. 1758 (coming into force on 1 January 2004), of 22 June 2005 no. 682 (coming into force on 1 July 2005), of 15 December 2006 no. 1442 (coming into force on 1 January 2007) and of 7 December 2010 no. 1552 (coming into force on 1 January 2011).
+- c) the nature of the undertaking's business activities has changed. - (2) The Customs Region may revoke registration if the conditions provided for in Section 5-3 are no longer fulfilled, or if the registered undertaking is no longer fulfilling the obligations provided for in these regulations or in the Tax Payment Regulations. - (3) In the event of the revocation of registration for the handling of technical ethanol or the death of the holder, the owner or the estate shall ensure that the stock of these products is sold or transferred to a registered undertaking.
+Failing this, the products shall be confiscated or destroyed. - 0 Amended by the regulations of 12 December 2003 no. 1533 (coming into force on 1 January 2004), of 18 February 2004 no. 411, of 22 June 2005 no. 682 (coming into force on 1 July 2005) and of 21 December 2007 no. 1775 (coming into force on 1 January 2008).

-0 Amended by the regulations of 12 December 2003 no. 1533 (coming into force on 1 January 2004), of 18 February2004 no. 411, of 22 June 2005 no. 682 (coming into force on 1 July 2005) and of 21 December 2007 no. 1775 (coming into force on 1 January 2008).